 A survey of over 1153 respondents across Flanders and Wallonia found that 97% of Belgians strongly agree that healthy eating should be a basic human right for a developed country like Belgium.
 86% of Belgians believe that the government should be responsible for providing access to healthy food for everyone in Belgium.
 52% of the respondents agreed that employers should reward their employees with access to healthy food, while 12% have no opinion on it, and less than 36% disagreed.

 The survey also pointed out that the perception of healthy food as more expensive than its unhealthy alternatives has yet to shift, with over 70% of Belgians claiming unhealthy food is usually the cheapest option in supermarkets.
-Following this topic, a majority (82%) of Belgians said they believed that profession is a defining factor in an individual’s diet, suggesting that the stereotype of the unhealthy blue-collar worker is still around.
-However, respondents over 26 years old were slightly more likely to make that claim than their younger counterparts.
+Following this topic, a majority (82%) of Belgians believed that profession is a defining factor in an individual's diet, suggesting that the stereotype of the unhealthy blue-collar worker is still around.
+However, respondents over 26 were slightly more likely to make that claim than their younger counterparts.

-Marc Ferlet who leads Marketing and Communications at Unbox explains: “It confirms our belief that there is a huge demand, a real need for affordable access to healthy food across all Belgian demographics both in perception and reality.”
+Marc Ferlet, who leads Marketing and Communications at Unbox, explains: "It confirms our belief that there is a huge demand, a real need for affordable access to healthy food across all Belgian demographics both in perception and reality."

 “I'm also happy to see that people think that governments have a large role to play in that.
 It encourages us, at Unbox, to continue our efforts in making healthy food more accessible and affordable.
 Not only will this increase individual well-being, it will also lower the country’s medical bills.
 And we finally found something that all Belgians agree on! ” Ruben Verhelst, Co-Founder and COO".